logto-io/logto/README.md

 ## Get Started

-This is the monorepo for Logto core.
 A step-by-step guide is available on https://docs.logto.io (also in [简体中文](https://docs.logto.io/zh-cn)).

 ## Resources